rust-leipzig/regex-performance/README.md

 - [PCRE2](http://www.pcre.org)
 - [Rust regex crate](https://doc.rust-lang.org/regex/regex/index.html)

+The configuration script distinguishes between nightly and other Rust toolchains to enable the SIMD-feature which is currently available in the nightly built only.
+The SIMD-feature improves the throughput of the regex crate for defined expressions.

 ## Building the tool
 The different engines have different requirements which are not described here.
 Please see the related project documentations.